Image Optimization for a Faster Framer Website

 • Enhances workflow efficiency – Categorising images in folders (e.g., /hero-images/ or /icons/) ensures easy updates and prevents duplicate uploads.

-As covered in our guide on improving Core Web Vitals in Framer, Google’s Largest Contentful Paint (LCP) metric accounts for 25% of a site’s Performance Score, meaning efficiently organised and optimised images contribute to a better Core Web Vitals assessment.
+As covered in our guide on improving Core Web Vitals in Framer, Google’s Largest Contentful Paint (LCP) metric accounts for 25% of a site’s Performance Score, meaning efficiently organized and optimized images contribute to a better Core Web Vitals assessment.

 3. Uploading Images & Assets in Framer